 So we (or rather, the Chief) built this hand baler using these [rather vague] plans.

-The hand baler plans suggest using baling twine, which is much faster to set up.
 We bought a box of twine, opting for the lighter gauge because it was cheaper and our bales were smaller than the usual commercial bales, so we thought we wouldn't need the heavier twine.

 On the back of the baler are two small nails, one on each side of the board that holds the plunger.
 The plans call for cup hooks instead of the nails, but that's what we had on hand and they work fine.

-Tie a loop in the twine and attach it to the nails on the back - or make a small circle or loop in the baling wire and slip it over the nail.
+Tie a loop in the twine and attach it to one of the nails on the back - or make a small circle or loop in the baling wire and slip it over the nail.

 Repeat for another length of twine or wire and attach to the nail or cup hook on the other side of the plunger.